Signing the Constitution on September 17, 1787 at Independence Hall in Philadelphia. (How many Founding Fathers can you find?)

 Jacob Broom of Delaware (Lawyer, prosperous businessman and “a plain good Man”)

 “Suddenly Jacob Broom leaped to his feet.
 They must not part in anger without producing a constitution, he insisted.
 Coming from the gentlemanly and soft-spoken Delawarean, this speech convinced the delegates to work out their disagreements.
 Some historians credit Jacob Bloom with saving the convention.”
-(Source: Founders, p.11)
+(Source #17 The Founders, p.11)

-By the end of July 16 the small states and the large states made a deal on representation in Congress based on Roger Sherman’s “Great Compromise”.
+By the end of Monday July 16 the small states and the large states made a deal on representation in Congress based on Roger Sherman’s “Great Compromise”.
 The Founding Fathers were more willing to compromise than today’s politicians.
+The vote was 5-4 with Massachusetts divided.
+(Ayes: CT, NJ, DE, MD and NC, Noes: PA, VA, SC and GA) RI, NY and NH absent.

-Note: The “Great Compromise” also included the 3/5 rule allowing the Southern slave states to have extra representatives in the House Of Representatives and the Electoral College because 3/5 of the number of their slaves would be counted as “real” people for representation purposes as was done under the Articles of Confederation.
+Note: The “Great Compromise” also included the 3/5 rule allowing the Southern slave states to have extra representatives in the House of Representatives and the Electoral College because 3/5 of the number of their slaves would be counted as “real” people for representation purposes, as was done under the old Articles of Confederation.

-He served in the Continental Army during the Revolutionary War and in the Continental Congress.
 He was considered the most handsome man in New Hampshire.
 (So ladies, what do you think?
 Is he really that handsome?)
-He made no speeches but believed that the Constitution was the only thing that would save the Nation.
+He made no speeches at the Convention but believed that the Constitution was the only thing that would save the nation.
+Note: He died at age 58.
+He never married.
+I leave that up to your speculation why the “most handsome man in New Hampshire” never got married.

-It’s now July 17th and they could start on how to choose the president.
+It’s now Tuesday July 17 and they debated on how to choose the president.
 They had three options and all were seriously flawed.

 #1.
 The 13 state legislatures would select the president.
 But the whole purpose of creating a new constitution was to increase the power of the federal government in relation to the states.
 If the states selected the president, the states would have too much power over the president.

-It’s 1100 miles from Maine to Georgia at a time when people and news traveling by horse drawn carriage averaged 20 miles/day by land and sailing vessels averaged 5 miles/hour by sea.
+It was 1100 miles from Portland, Maine to Savannah, Georgia at a time when people and news traveling by horse drawn carriage averaged 20-30 miles/day by land and sailing vessels averaged 5 miles/hour by sea.
 (Not counting storms, the wind blowing the wrong way and shipwrecks) (Source: Wikipedia)

-You do the math to see how long news takes to reach Portland, Maine from Savannah, Georgia.
-No staying up til 2 am on election night to see who won the election.
+You do the math to see how long news takes to reach Savannah, Georgia from Portland, Maine.
+No staying up til 2 am on election night to see who won the election in the first presidential election (December 15, 1788 – January 10, 1789).
+They actually didn’t officially count the Electoral College votes until the first Congress met on March 1, 1789 and President Washington wasn’t inaugurated until April 30, 1789.

-Well the Republicans (no relation to today’s Republican Party) rigged the elections, according to the Constitutionalists, with voter suppression and gerrymandering, or whatever the 18th century version was, so they decided the only way to get “freedom and justice for all” was to do that Revolutionary War thing and start an armed revolt (Hey, it worked in ’76, so why not?)
+According to the Constitutionalists, the Pennsylvania Republicans (no relation to today’s Republican Party) rigged the elections, so the Constitutionalists decided the only way to get “freedom and justice for all” was to do that Revolutionary War thing and start an armed revolt (It worked in ’76, so why not now?)

-Well, since future Founding Father James Wilson was one of those wealthy lawyers from Philadelphia they decided to attack his home, with real guns, to get more favorable legislation on tax & debt relief “passed” for the “middle class”, like them.
+Since future Founding Father James Wilson was one of those wealthy lawyers from Philadelphia, the Constitutionalists (a.k.a. mob) decided to attack his home, with real guns, to get more favorable legislation on tax & debt relief for the “middle class”, like them.

-Brian McClanahan thinks the delegates believed the uneducated people could be duped by a demagogue.
+Brian McClanahan thinks the delegates at the Constitutional Conventoon believed the uneducated people could be duped by a demagogue.
 (Some people today still think the “average voter” is not intelligent enough to make good choices for president.)

-“The objections to a popular election…were a lack of confidence [both] in the knowledge and judgement of the people…” (Source: #?, The Framing, p.
+“The objections to a popular election…were a lack of confidence in the knowledge and judgement of the people…” (Source: The Framing of the Constitution of the United States by Max Farrand, p.
 166)

 #3.
 The third option was for Congress to choose the president, like in Great Britain.
-Their Prime Minister was elected by parliament, not by the people.
+Their Prime Minister is elected by parliament, not by the people.

 Congress already had the power to impeach the president and if Congress selected the president too it could “hire and fire” the president.
 Then the president would be beholden to Congress for his job and would not have enough independence to act as a check on excessive power by Congress.

 On August 24 selecting the president by the Electoral College came up again, after being previously rejected.
+How should the Electors in the Electoral College be selected?
 They voted against having the people choose the Electors in the Electoral College by a vote of 6 states to five (Close, but no cigar).

 Sidebar: Creating a new constitution to save the country from chaos and ruin was a very serious business.
 But there was one instance of levity at the convention.